deluo/MnemonicShards/README.md

 - **Mobile-first** - Perfect mobile adaptation and touch optimization
 - **Framework-free** - Native JavaScript, lightweight and fast

+## 🔐 Encryption Features

+The tool provides optional OpenPGP encryption to enhance the security of your mnemonic shards:

+### Encryption Options

+- **Symmetric Encryption**: Uses AES-256 algorithm with password-based encryption
+- **GPG Compatibility**: Encrypted output is compatible with standard GPG tools
+- **Password Strength Validation**: Built-in password strength assessment
+- **Secure Password Generation**: Option to generate cryptographically secure passwords

+### Encryption Process

+1. **Password Creation**: Create a strong password or use the built-in generator
+2. **Shard Encryption**: Each shard is encrypted individually using OpenPGP
+3. **Secure Storage**: Encrypted shards can be safely stored even on less secure media
+4. **Decryption**: Original shards are recovered by decrypting with the same password

+### Password Security

+- **Minimum Requirements**: At least 8 characters with mixed case, numbers, and special characters
+- **Strength Levels**: Weak, Medium, and Strong indicators with improvement suggestions
+- **Secure Generation**: Cryptographically secure random password generation
+- **Memory Safety**: Passwords are not stored or cached after use

 ## 🎯 How to Use

+### Basic Usage (Without Encryption)

 1. Open the [application page](./index.html)
 2. Select mnemonic word count (12 or 24 words)